Persuasive Essays: Introduction, Structure, & Topic Examples

 Ethos

 This is where the writer establishes his or her moral character, credibility, and knowledge.
-Ethos help sell the writer’s point of view.
+Ethos helps sell the writer’s point of view.

 modes of persuasion